The making of a form of knotted lace using thread and a small shuttle.

 |Origin in the UK||19th century|

-Tatting possibly developed from knotting, an activity practised by aristocratic women from 15th century, though it may have developed from the fishermen’s netting technique.
-As tatting is a domestic craft details were never written down .
+Tatting possibly developed from knotting, an activity practised by aristocratic women from the 15th century, though it may have developed from the fisherman’s netting technique.
+As tatting is a domestic craft details were never written down.
+The process of tatting produces a particularly stable lace from knots and loops, and because of its delicate look it has been and is used for decorative purposes on clothing and fabrics as well as a jewellery making technique.

 Tatting as we know it today emerged in the first half of the 19th century.
 The new availability of fine mercerised threads from 1835 encouraged a burgeoning of lacecrafts of all sorts.
 In the 19th century and well into the 20th century, tatting was used like crochet or knitted lace mainly for edgings, collars, doyleys, traycloths and so on.